RickStrahl/BlogPosts/2025-04/Westwind-Scripting-Templating-Library-Adding-Support-for-Layouts,-Partials-and-Sections/Westwind-Scripting-Library-Adding-Support-For-Layouts-Partials-And-Sections.md

 ![Scripting Banner](Scripting-Banner.jpg)
 This is a test of the emergency broadcast system.

-This is a test of the emergency broadcast system.
-I want to keep typing here and let you know that we have completed this input exercise successfully.
-I want to thank you for coming out and listening to this communication.

-I'm finally breaking down and updating the C# scripting engine via the `ScriptParser` class in [Westwind.Scripting](https://github.com/RickStrahl/Westwind.Scripting) to support layout pages.
-I got fed up with trying to shoehorn other script engines (Razor and Liquid Templates) into my templating solutions.
+I'm finally breaking down and updating the C# scripting engine via the `ScriptParser` class in [Westwind.Scripting](https://github.com/RickStrahl/Westwind.Scripting) to support **Layout Pages**.
+I got fed up with trying to shoehorn other script engines (Razor and Liquid Templates) into my non-Web templating solutions.
 Razor especially (both hosted and internal) - after having gone down the wrong path several times now, and running into complications that were a pain to resolve and hack around.
 I've come to the conclusion the only way to use Razor effectively is as part of a full scale ASP.NET application.

 I  like the idea of having a fully self-contained solution that is easily portable and not dependent on the whims of some big scripting environment or beholden engine like Razor that also doesn't play very well outside of anything but .
 NET dev IDEs and actual ASP.NET project.
-I've been through this cycle one to many times :smile:
+I've been through this cycle one too many times :smile:

+## A bit of Westwind.Scripting History
 I've always had a small scripting library as part of my [Westwind.Scripting library](https://github.com/RickStrahl/Westwind.Scripting), which is a C# runtime compilation library plus a [ScriptParser Template Engine](https://github.com/RickStrahl/Westwind.Scripting/blob/master/ScriptAndTemplates.md) that provides basic C# Handlebars style templating.
 I created **Westwind.Scripting** originally 20 years ago, and it's gone through many, many iterations as the compiler technology in .NET has changed.

 A few years back I [updated the library to support the latest Roslyn compilation APIs](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-C-Code-Compilation-Revisited-for-Roslyn) and at the time also added a `ScriptParser` class for script template parsing and execution.
+I created this primarily to support template snippet expansions in Markdown Monster, so you could write snippets that contain embedded expressions and commands using C# syntax.

 The `ScriptParser` works with Handlebars like syntax and raw C# code - the parser compiles code at runtime and executes it with support for just about all C# features via Handlebar tags.
 The latest Roslyn based version has been around for 5 years or so now, and the basic script engine had basic single template parsing support plus the ability to `RenderPartial()` to pull in external content from files.

+## Adding Layout Pages and Sections
 In this latest iteration which is the focus of this post, **I added support for Layout pages and Sections** which provide a feature I'd been wanting to use for a long time.
 In the past I'd made do with content pages and partials to simulate this functionality - but it's tedious as you still end up copying a lot of code in each of the content pages.
 Layout pages fix most of that as you can have a single page with the page chrome with content pages only providing specific content.
+If you've used Razor as most of you probably have you know this - it's difficult to think of scripting without a Layout feature for anything that spans multiple pages.

-This is relevant to me as I'm creating documentation for a variety of topic types with each topic type using slightly different layout and features.
+This is relevant to me as I'm creating a new documentation tool which renders a Web site from documentation topic content  for a variety of topic types with each topic type using slightly different layout and features.
 Having a single page consolidating all the base page layout is much preferable than syncing up 20 different topic type templates.

-So in the latest release of the `ScriptParser` there's now support for Layout Pages and Sections and in this post I'll talk a bit about scenarios when it makes sense to use a tool like this, and also of how it works and how it was built.
+So in the latest release of the `ScriptParser` there's now proper support for Layout Pages and Sections.

+In this post I'll talk a bit about scenarios when it makes sense to use a tool like this, and also of how it works and how it was built.

-I have integrated the new script engine into the new .NET solution now and it's been a joy to work with.
-For now this is an internal Add-in for Markdown Monster specifically set up for documentation creation and it's been a fun implementation to build.
+I have integrated the new script engine into this new .NET documentation tool project now and it's been a joy to work with.
 The application integration is a pretty real-world test case for the scripting engine, as I have some help documents that have thousands of topics and the engine handles that with ease (building Html output for ~4k documents in 5-7 seconds) as well as live previews that regenerate with every few keystrokes without any stutter.

+## Not meant as a Razor Replacement
+Let me be clear - Razor is awesome!
+As long as you use it in an ASP.NET Web application.
+But if you use it offline for a templating solution there are lots of problems:

+* Requires ASP.NET Runtime (ie. extra deploy size)
+* Terrible Editor Support outside of ASP.NET Projects
+* Non ASP.NET Razor has missing features
+* Razor Engine Implementation is chasing a constantly changing wheel (been there done that for NetFx and it sucked!)
+* Environment setup is insane

+By using a small C# based scripting library, it's actually much easier to control the syntax and the hosting is ridiculously simple, while still getting incredibly good performance because like Razor scripts compile down to C# code that is executed.

-The scripting via Handlebars is not as nice as Razor, but it provides full feature access to just about all C# features in templates.
-VS Code also manages the HandleBars syntax nicely, even though there's no syntax support for the embedded C# code.
-But the most useful feature is that the engine is easy to integrate and run: Most of the script compilation and execution logic is wrapped up in a single relatively short method.
+But there's no doubt that scripting via Handlebars is not nearly as nice as Razor, but it provides full feature access to just about all C# features in templates.
+And it works reasonably well in any text editor - and most editors have minimal support for Handlebars albeit without the C# support.

+The most useful feature is that the engine is easy to integrate and run: Most of the script compilation and execution logic is wrapped up in a single relatively short method.
 And because the code has no dependencies outside of the Roslyn compiler APIs it can be easily packaged even into a class library project in this case in the business layer of the application.

 So let's dive in.